 Donor-restricted contributions are reported as increases in net assets with donor restrictions.
-When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statement of activities.
+When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statements of activities.

 Cash and Cash Equivalents - CFC considers all cash and highly liquid short-term investments with original maturities of 90 days or less to be cash and cash equivalents.
-The carrying amounts reported in the accompanying statement of financial position for cash approximate their fair value.
+The carrying amounts reported in the accompanying statements of financial position for cash approximate their fair value.

 Restricted cash includes funds to be used for specified purposes and restrictions that limit the purpose for which the funds can be used.
-Restricted cash as of December 31, 2018 was \$1,954.
+Restricted cash at December 31, 2019 and 2018 was \$1,954.